Learning from Noisy Labels for Entity-Centric Information Extraction: Experiment

 \section{Experiment}

-In this section, we present the experimentation of the proposed learning framework based on two (noisy) benchmark datasets for the two entity-centric IE tasks (\Cref{ssec:dataset}-\Cref{ssec:main_results}).
-In addition, a noise filtering analysis is presented to show how our framework prevents an incorporated neural model from overfitting noisy training data (\Cref{ssec:noise_filtering}), along with a detailed ablation study about configurations with varied model copies, alternative noise filtering strategies, and alternative target functions (\Cref{sec:ablation}).
+In this section, we evaluate the proposed learning framework based on two (noisy) benchmark datasets for the two entity-centric IE tasks (\Cref{ssec:dataset}-\Cref{ssec:main_results}).
+In addition, a noise filtering analysis is presented to show how our framework prevents an incorporated neural model from overfitting noisy training data (\Cref{ssec:noise_filtering}), along with a detailed ablation study about configurations with varied model copies, alternative noise filtering strategies, target functions, and different noise rates (\Cref{sec:ablation}).